When does Luke Littler play at the World Darts Championship?

 When is Littler playing and what’s his route to the 2025 final?

-Luke Littler now faces Ryan Joyce in the fourth round on Monday, 30 December.
+After defeating Ryan Joyce in a nervy final set, Luke Littler now faces Nathan Aspinall in the quarter-finals on Wednesday, 1 January.

 Littler is once again headlining the action in the evening session by being the final match of the day.
-He will be third on in that session, after the Stephen Bunting vs Luke Woodhouse and Michael van Gerwen vs Jeffret de Graaf matches, meaning we can expect Littler to be on stage sometime around 9:45pm GMT.
+He will be second on in that evening session, after the Stephen Bunting vs Peter Wright match, which is scheduled to start at approximately 7:10pm GMT.
+That means we can expect Littler to be on stage around 8:40pm GMT.

-Should he progress, then he would be in the quarter-finals and face either Nathan Aspinall or Ricardo Pietreczko, with 12th seed Aspinall fancied to come through that fourth-round match against ‘Pikachu’.
+Defending world champion Luke Humphries shockingly crashed out in the fourth round at the hands of Wright, meaning an easier run on paper back to the final at the ‘Ally Pally’.

-Defending world champion Luke Humphries shockingly crashed out in the fourth round at the hands of Peter Wright, meaning Wright or perhaps Bunting may stand in Littler’s way should he progress to the semi-finals.
-A prospective final would then be against whoever emerges from the bottom half of the draw, where three-time world champion Michael Van Gerwen is the highest remaining seed.
+Should he progress, then he would be in the semi-finals and face either Bunting or Wright, while a potential final against one of Chris Dobey, Gerwyn Price, Michael van Gerwen or Callan Rydz would follow.

 How can I watch?